20 Create Reflective Journal Entries on Tutoring Practices

-Journal writing is a way to actively engaged in your own learning and have the opportunity to clarify and reflect upon your thinking.
+Journal writing is a way to actively engage in your own learning and have the opportunity to clarify and reflect upon your thinking.
 Writing a personal journal gives you an opportunity to reflect on what you are learning and experiencing as a student and is a useful way to document how you feel about it in the moment.
 You can use the writings to reflect on your personal values, goals, and ideals and to summarize ideas, experiences, and opinions before and after classes.
 These journals are very also a way to be able to look back on these experiences over time and see how you have changed and developed.

 There is strong support that this is an effective approach to improving your learning and writing skills as well as increase your ability to take control of your learning.
 Malcolm Knowles (1975) introduced the idea of personal reflection through activities such as self-assessment and proactive reading of materials.
 Another educational theorist, Christensen (1981), describes how a diary can be used as a learning tool for adults.
 Brookfield (1987, 1995) gives a number of ways that critically reflective writing can be used through tools such as autobiography, critical incident analysis, and seeing ourselves as others see us.
 You can use these tools in a variety of ways, starting with personal journalling.

 Remember to record the topic and date of your journal on the Tutor Self-Evaluation form.
-You are required to submit a minimum of four journals for your level three requirements.
+You are required to submit a minimum of four journals for your level 1 requirements.
 Multiple journals will not be accepted near the end of a term because this goes against the purpose of the regular reflection we want you to do about your tutoring.
 So, the point is that you need to do this expected work bi-weekly.

 Reflective Journal Topics